The best Black Friday deals 2018

 £699.99 £249 at Currys

-If your pre-Black Friday budget won't quite stretch to the bar above, this is a good choice.
+If your Cyber Monday budget won't quite stretch to the bar above, this is a good choice.
 It offers 2.1 surround sound compared to 5.1 above, and has six built-in speakers rather than nine, but still sounds fantastic.

 View Deal